rob4lderman/coursera-finance-computational-finance/week2.md

     * Note: people often assume R is normally distributed
     * however, this is not often the case in practice
     * this leads to UNDERestimating the actual VaR
+        * R tends to have thicker tails
+        * i.e. higher probability of extreme values
     * using a t-distribution yields a more accurate estimate